UrbanOS-Public/smartcitiesdata/.github/ISSUE_TEMPLATE/user-story.md

 ---

 #### User Story
-As a issue creator
+As a user

-I want to be able to create issues
+I want to see something changed

-So that I can see my issue resolved
+So that my life is better

 #### Acceptance Criteria:
-- [ ] The issue exists in the list of issues
+- [ ] This is something that must be done for the card to be complete
-- [ ] Issue has all fields properly filled out
+- [ ] Another acceptance criteria

 #### Tech Notes:
 - Notes that are technical in nature